 Remuneration of the members of the Supervisory Board is determined by the General Meeting and is not dependent on the results of ING Group.
-Details of remuneration are provided in the Remuneration report on page 124.
+Details of remuneration are provided in the Remuneration report.
 Members of the Supervisory Board are permitted to hold shares in the share capital of ING Group for long-term investment purposes.
-Details are given on page 139.
 Transactions by members of the Supervisory Board in these shares are subject to the ING regulations for insiders.

-ING regulations regarding insiders are available on www.ing.com/18ar024.
+ING regulations regarding insiders are available on the website of ING Group www.ing.com.